nouman-10/Learning-From-Data-/README.md

 - `predict.py` predicts on a test file using the saved model.
 You can optionally provide the path for the test file as well as the model.

 - `pipeline.sh` automates all the above by first installing all the required libraries.
 Then taking a test file and preprocessing it, then using the saved baseline model to predict on it.
-You can run it as `pipeline.sh ./data/COP24.filt3.sub.json`
+You can run it as `pipeline.sh COP24.filt3.sub.json` where `COP24.filt3.sub.json` is inside the `data` folder